nranjan2code/sutra-memory/WARP.md

 └── venv/                        # Virtual environment
 ```

-**Current Implementation Status**: The **sutra-core** package is fully implemented and tested (10/10 tests passing).
-Other packages are planned but not yet implemented.
+**Current Implementation Status**: The **sutra-core** package is fully implemented and tested (**60/60 tests passing, 96% coverage**).
+The package is production-ready with zero linter errors.
+Other packages are in progress (sutra-hybrid structure created) or planned.

 ### Core Components (sutra-core package)